Mathews-Tom/Artificial-Whiteboard/_posts/2022-07-01-Setup-Apple-Silicon-Mac-for-Machine-Learning-and-Artificial-Intelligence.md

 1. TOC
    {:toc}

-# M1, M1 Pro, M1 Max Machine Learning Speed Test Comparison

-This repo contains some sample code to benchmark the new M1 MacBooks (M1 Pro and M1 Max) against various other pieces of hardware.

-It also has steps below to setup your M1, M1 Pro and M1 Max (steps should also for work Intel) Mac to run the code.

-## Who is this repo for?
+## Who is this for?

-**You:** have a new M1, M1 Pro, M1 Max machine and would like to get started doing machine learning and data science on it.

-**This repo:** teaches you how to install the most common machine learning and data science packages (software) on your machine and make sure they run using sample code.
+You: have a new Apple Silicon machine and would like to get started doing machine learning and data science on it.
+This article teaches you how to install the most common machine learning and data science packages (software) on your machine and make sure they run using sample code.

-## Steps (how to test your M1 machine)

-1. Create an environment and install dependencies ([see below](https://github.com/mrdbourke/m1-machine-learning-test#how-to-setup-a-tensorflow-environment-on-m1-m1-pro-m1-max-using-miniforge-shorter-version))
-2. Clone this repo
-3. Run various notebooks (results come at the end of the notebooks)

 ## How to setup a TensorFlow environment on Apple Silicon using Miniforge (shorter version)

 If you're experienced with making environments and using the command line, follow this version.
 If not, see the longer version below.

 1. Download and install Homebrew from https://brew.sh.
 Follow the steps it prompts you to go through after installation.

 2. [Download Miniforge3](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh) (Conda installer) for macOS Apple Silicon ARM64 chips.

 3. Install Miniforge3 into home directory.

    ```shell